sahaba-ai/awesome-arabic-speakers/content/post/multimedia/untyped-podcast/index.md

   - Arabic
 tags:
   - Egypt
-  - Middle East
+  - Frontend
   - Podcast
-  - Programming
   - Software
 ---

-[Untyped podcast](https://untyped.fm) is a weekly 30-45 minute podcast episodes that talks about Frontend and JavaScript in Arabic
+[Untyped](https://untyped.fm) is a weekly 30-45 minute podcast episodes that talks about Frontend and JavaScript in Arabic.